 Indeed, publishing on Blot consists of adding a text file to your Dropbox.
 That’s it.
 Seriously, how cool is that?
 Type your post using Markdown with any app, save the .txt file to Dropbox, and voilà.
 Simple as that.

 Overall, the most difficult part was exporting all posts from Squarespace and individually save them as text files.
-I could not figure out a way to automate this, so I ended up doing it manually, piece by piece, using the export file and this online tool — which brought a few typographic problems, but nothing too dramatic — to convert the code to Markdown.
+I could not figure out a way to automate this, so I ended up doing it manually, piece by piece, using the exported file and this online tool — which brought a few typographic problems, but nothing too dramatic — to convert the code to Markdown.
 It ended up taking me a few hours in total; too bad Squarespace does not have better export options.4